apache/spark/docs/configuration.md

   <td><code>spark.driver.log.dfsDir</code></td>
   <td>(none)</td>
   <td>
-    Base directory in which Spark driver logs are synced, if spark.driver.log.syncToDfs.enabled is true.
+    Base directory in which Spark driver logs are synced, if spark.driver.log.persistToDfs.enabled is true.
     Within this base directory, Spark creates a sub-directory for each application, and logs the driver logs specific to the application in this directory.
 Users may want to set this to a unified location like an HDFS directory so driver log files can be persisted for later usage.
 This directory should allow any spark